-- A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - Obtained a listing of employees and officials employed during the fiscal period, and management provided representation that the listing is complete.
-The District only has two employees.
-Agreed paid salaries to authorized salaries/pay rates in personnel files. - B. Randomly select one pay period during the fiscal period.
+A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

+Obtained a listing of employees and officials employed during the fiscal period, and management provided representation that the listing is complete.
+The District only has three employees.
+Agreed paid salaries to authorized salaries/pay rates in the personnel files.

+- B. Randomly select one pay period during the fiscal period.
 For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
 Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);

-Observed that all selected employees were salaried, and that attendance records were not required.
-The District has no formal policy on vacation and sick leave, and the District does not allow for leave time to be accrued.

-- ii.
-Observe whether supervisors approved the attendance and leave of the selected employees or officials: - Observed that all selected employees were salaried, and that attendance records were not required. - iii.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - The District has no formal policy on vacation and sick leave, and the District does not allow for leave time to be accrued. - iv.
-Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file. - Observed that the rate paid to the employees agree to the authorized salary/pay rate found within the personnel file. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials;

+iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and iv.
+Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.

+Observed that there was no leave accrued or taken during the pay period tested.

+C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy. - Management asserted that there were no employees or officials that received termination payments during the fiscal period. - D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines. - Management provided representation that employer and employee portions of third-party payroll related amounts have been paid, and any associated forms have been filed, by required deadlines.
+Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy.

+Management asserted that there were no employees or officials that received termination payments during the fiscal period.

+D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

+Management provided representation that employer and employee portions of third-party payroll related amounts have been paid, and associated forms have been filed, by required deadlines.